Tarik-INC/docker-node-android/README.md

 ```Dockerfile
 FROM tkdps/node-android:1.0.0
 ```
-- In a gitlab CI yaml file:
+- In a Gitlab CI yaml file:
 ```yaml
 image: tkdps/node-android:1.0.0
 ```